johnbaishya/ReactNativeFlow/README.md

   - **/screens**: Individual screens or pages of the app.
   - **/services**: Handles API calls, authentication, and backend interactions.
   - **/Styles**: Shared and reusable styles for consistent design.
+  - **/Theme**: Include the custom theme of the aaplication including both dark and light theme.
   - **/Types**: TypeScript types, interfaces and Enums for static type checking and better code maintainability.
   - **/utils**: Helper functions and utility methods to simplify common tasks.
 - **index.js**: The entry point for React Native's JavaScript code.
 This file is responsible for registering the main **App** component